mateogon/code-consolidator/readme.md

 # Repository Code Consolidator

 This Python script provides a unified way to gather all the code from a repository into a singular text file.
+It also allows the user to specify a list of specific files to be included in the output.
 This feature aims to provide an easy, digestible format for artificial intelligence language models to analyze repository content.

 ## Getting Started